Undergraduate Catalog 2024-2025

 A semester-long study of specified topic in history.

-HIST 316 The American Civil War in Film 3 Hours
+HIST 316 The US Civil War in Popular Culture 3 Hours

-Examination of how the American Civil War has been portrayed in film, including the social, political, and military aspects of the war.
+Examination of how the US Civil War and Reconstruction period has been portrayed in popular culture, including film, literary fiction, performance, and consumer goods.
 Colonnade/Statewide General Education Code K-SC

 Recent Term(s) Offered: None